esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/format.md

 In the previous sections, we learned that different file formats have different properties.
 The purpose of a file should help determine which file format to choose.
+Let's back to our example of creating tabular data using spreadsheet software.
+There is no guarantee that the tabular data can be used or displayed in the future.
+Because the software can become obsolete or only support a specific version of formats.

 It is good to plan in the beginning of your project, what file formats to use for each purpose:

 - data collection / processing / analysis,